 You can check out our article > What is the Proper Battery Cable Connection When Jumping Two Automotive Batteries?

 Ensure that you read your car’s user manual to know if there is an additional step in jumping start your vehicle, and be careful of electric shocks while handling the jumper wires and metal clamps once they are connected to the car.
-If possible, wear protective glass and gloves
+If possible, wear protective glasses and gloves

 Note: The longer the cable the more the energy loss, so shorter cables that are equally thick are preferable.